interactions-py/template/README.md

 - A custom formatter also applies based on what level logging you desire, whereas DEBUG produces verbose output and is tailored to aid in debugging, showing which module the message is originating from and, in most cases, which line number.
 Loggging levels are categorized by color.

 > `cogs/template.py:`
-- This example command module is documented extensively.
+- This example cog is documented extensively.
 Please be sure to read over it.
-This command module will *not* be loaded on boot, so please refrain from writing your code in it.
+This cog will *not* be loaded on boot, so please refrain from writing your code in it.

 > `config.py:`
 - This module houses the basic DEBUG log configuration

 # Installation
 > 1. Clone this repository.
-To switch to a different version, `cd` into this cloned repository and run `git checkout -b [branch name/version here]`
+To switch to a different version, `cd` into this cloned repository and run `git checkout [branch name/version here]`
 > 2. It's generally advised to work in a Python virtual environment.
-Here are steps to create one *(the `discord-py-interactions` library requires python3.6 or later)*:
+Here are steps to create one *(the `discord-py-interactions` library requires Python 3.8.6 or later)*:
 > > - `$` `python3 -m venv env`
 > > - `$` `source env/bin/activate`
 > 3. Create a Discord bot token from [here](https://discord.com/developers/applications/)